 On October 22, 2018, the IASB issued amendments to IFRS 3 Business Combinations, that seek to clarify whether a transaction results in an asset or a business acquisition.
-The amendments apply to businesses acquired in annual reporting periods beginning on or after January 1, 2020.
-Earlier application is permitted.
+The Company has adopted this amendment in its financial statements for the annual period beginning on December 30, 2019.
+There was no material impact on the consolidated financial statements.